CharlesCNorton/AI-Bootstrap/Homotopy-stability/readme.md

 ## Conclusion

-For any homotopy level \( n \geq 1 \), positive perturbations (\( \epsilon > 0 \)) combined with structural constraints (loop spaces, product types, and fibrations with cohomological interactions) ensure that all homotopy paths remain stable and trivial.
+For any homotopy level 𝑛 ≥ 1, positive perturbations (𝜖 > 0) combined with structural constraints (loop spaces, product types, and fibrations with cohomological interactions) ensure that all homotopy paths remain stable and trivial.

 ---